A Unique Approach to Teaching Reading and Writing

 High-Quality Trade Books and Decodable Texts

 Lessons are built around a collection of authentic, high-quality fiction and nonfiction texts that span a range of genres, while also ensuring wide appeal and equitable representation.
+See Being a Reader and Being a Writer.

 The Learning Portal